 We use pure riboflavin for our supplements.

-The sources of riboflavin in the diet are going to be similar to the sources we had for thiamin.
+The sources of riboflavin in the diet will be similar to those we had for thiamin.

 This water soluble vitamin is in the B family also.
 It is known as vitamin B3.
 We also know it as nicotinic acid and niacinamide.

 It functions as two essential coenzymes: NAD and NADP.
 These are around in every cell and they function to help the metabolic processes.
-It is also known for the ability to reduce the levels of fatty acids and cholesterols in the blood stream.
-Niacin has some smaller roles to fill in the growth and development of the body, formation of tissues, and the maintenance of the metabolizing nutrients.
+It is also known for reducing the levels of fatty acids and cholesterols in the blood stream.
+Niacin has some smaller roles to fill in the growth and development of the body, the formation of tissues, and the maintenance of the metabolizing nutrients.

 We do have the ability to make niacin in the body with the amino acid tryptophan.
 This can make up for any lacking amounts of niacin intake.
 Tryptophan is a limiting amino acid and its use as niacin should be minimal.

 Excessive intake of niacin will reduce your performance.
 This happens when consumed right before exercising most often.
-This can cause the glycogen to deplete to fast, leaving you without energy stores.
+This can cause the glycogen to deplete too fast, leaving you without energy stores.